 The non-employee directors follow our voluntary stock ownership guidelines for non-employee directors.
 Within three years of becoming a director, each non-employee director will be expected to own \$250,000 of Common Stock and continue to hold such shares while serving as a director.
 All directors own in excess of \$250,000 of Common Stock or expect to meet the guidelines within three years of becoming a director.
-Shares that count toward the stock ownership guidelines include time-lapse restricted stock or RSUs that are still restricted and any shares held in trust by the director or his or her immediate family over which he or she has direct beneficial ownership interest.
+Shares that count toward the stock ownership guidelines include RSUs and any shares held in trust by the director or his or her immediate family over which he or she has direct beneficial ownership interest.
 Shares that do not count toward the stock ownership guidelines include shares underlying unexercised stock options and unexercised stock appreciation rights.

-Special Board Advisor Compensation
+Board Advisor Compensation

-Our special Board advisors are compensated with stock and/or cash awards based upon meeting attendance or as otherwise agreed to pursuant to consulting arrangements with such advisors.
-We reimburse our special Board advisors for travel, lodging and related expenses incurred in attending Board and committee meetings.
-The special Board advisor compensation of Messrs.
-Downey and Rolfe is the same as for the non-employee directors as described above.
+Our advisors to the Board are compensated with stock and/or cash awards based upon meeting attendance or as otherwise agreed to pursuant to consulting arrangements with such advisors.
+We reimburse our advisors to the Board for travel, lodging and related expenses incurred in attending Board and committee meetings.
+The advisor compensation of Ms. Lewis and Messrs.
+Rolfe and King is the same as for the non-employee directors as described above.